Google wants you to know it still cares about Stadia and that 100 new games are coming in 2021

 It hasn’t been the best year so far for Google Stadia.
-The cloud gaming platform has been in the news pretty constantly for some not so great things.
-Despite all of this, Google has reassured us that the Stadia platform is in a good place with plans to release over 100 games during 2021.
+The cloud gaming platform has constantly been in the news for some not-so-great things.
+Despite this, Google has reassured us that the Stadia platform is in a good place, with plans to release over 100 games in 2021.

 Stadia is Google’s first venture into the cloud gaming world, and the platform has certainly seen a few hiccups in the recent past.
 First, the company shut down all of its first-party game studios in February, which led to a bugged game release that left no one behind to fix it.
 Fortunately, the company was able to address that issue pretty quickly with an update shortly after release.

 More recently, the company has experienced a mass exodus of employees, including VP John Justice.
 Despite this, Google wants to ensure us that Stadia is in a good place and will continue to make strides in the cloud gaming world.
 In an interview with GamesIndustry.biz, marketing lead of Stadia Nate Ahearn had this to say about the platform’s future plans:

 “We’re well on our way to over 100 new games launching on Stadia in 2021, and we’re continuing to make Stadia a great place to play games on devices you already own.
 I’d tell any non-believers to take notice of how we’re continuing to put our words into action, as we grow the Stadia Makers program and partner with AAA studios like Capcom, EA, Square Enix, Ubisoft and others.”